 4. Skip a Certain Amount of the Intro

-Add start=30 to the URL and get this:
+Add &start=30 to the end of the URL and get this:

-This is similar to the timing one, but a bit faster to type and doesn’t require you to remember a certain time stamp.
+This is similar to the timing one but is a bit faster to type and doesn’t require you to remember a certain time stamp.

 5. Download YouTube Videos

-If you’d like to download a copy of a YouTube video for your own records, there are a couple of URL shortcuts that easily let you do that.
+If you’d like to download a YouTube video for your own records, there’s a URL shortcut that easily lets you do so.

-Before the youtube.com in the URL, type either pwn or kick to jump to services that will let you download those videos in a variety of formats.
-So, this URL:
+Before the youtube.com in the URL, type pwn to jump to a service that will let you download the video in a variety of formats.

-Can be downloaded by changing the URL to either of these:
+Can be downloaded by changing the URL to this: